marcelkmfst/vWAN-HEC/vwansaphec.md

 While still being owned & managed by SAP, the provided services are available within the customer environment like customer owned ones.
 Depending on the customer requirements and the routing configuration, the SAP HEC services can made reachable from  all connected branches, mobile users and customer VNets or only from specific ones.
 For more  information about Virtual WAN Routing see [About virtual hub routing](https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#:~:text=%20Please%20consider%20the%20following%20when%20configuring%20Virtual,via%20Azure%20Firewall%20is%20currently%20not...%20More).

 ### Interconnect SAP HEC environment with multiple Virtual WAN Hubs
+In Theory, a single Virtual WAN Hub can become a single point of failure.
+In the rare event that an entire Virtual WAN Hub becomes unavailable, connections to the connected VNEts are also no longer possible.
-In order to protect against rare the scenario where the primary SAP HEC VNet and the Virtual WAN Hub to which it is connected becomes unavailable, multiple Virtual WAN Hubs and connections are required.
+In order to protect against this scenario redundant multiple Virtual WAN Hubs and connections are required.

 ![SAPVWNANMULTI](/SAPVWANMULTIHUB.jpg)